DeepwaterExploration/legacydocs/docs/guides/ardusub_companion.md

 ## Receiving Multiple Streams
 While there are multiple ways of viewing multiple streams, we will go over the simplest and most reliable methods in this documentation.

-### QGround Control
+### QGroundControl
-We are currently working on a modified version of QGround Control that can allow up to 3 cameras to be streamed at once.
+We are have developed a modified version of QGroundControl that can allow up to 3 cameras to be streamed at once.
 This is perfect if you are using ArduSub Companion.

-To learn more, see our [modified version of QGround Control](https://docs.exploredeepwater.com/software/qgroundcontrol.html).
+To learn more, see our [modified version of QGroundControl](https://docs.exploredeepwater.com/software/qgroundcontrol.html).

 ### OBS (Open Broadcaster Software)
-To view the multiple stream in OBS, you will need to install OBS, Gstreamer, and the OBS gstreamer plugin on your PC.
+To view the multiple streams in OBS, you will need to install OBS, GStreamer, and the OBS GStreamer plugin on your PC.

 **Installing OBS**

 [Click here to download the latest version of OBS](https://obsproject.com/download)

-**Installing Gstreamer**
+**Installing GStreamer**

-To install Gstreamer on Windows, check out the link below.
+To install GStreamer on Windows, check out the link below.

 [Install GStreamer for Windows Instructions](/guides/pi_setup.html#step-10-install-gstreamer)